chemfiles/chemfiles/doc/src/selections.rst

 Chemfiles selections differs from the well-known `VMD`_ selections by the fact that they are *multiple selections*: we can select more than one atom at once.
 All selections starts with a context, indicating the number of atoms we are selecting, and the relation between these atoms.
-Existing contextes are ``atoms`` or ``one``, ``pairs`` or ``two``, ``three`` and ``four``  to select one, two, three or four independent atoms; and ``bonds``, ``angles`` and ``dihedrals`` for two, three or four bonded atoms.
+Existing contexts are ``atoms`` or ``one``, ``pairs`` or ``two``, ``three`` and ``four``  to select one, two, three or four independent atoms; and ``bonds``, ``angles`` and ``dihedrals`` for two, three or four bonded atoms.